skogsbaer/sum-product/sum-product-en.md

 ### Typescript

 Typescript's type system has "undiscrimated unions" via the `|` operator.
-It's up to the programmer to include a tag in participants in a union to discriminate them.
+It's up to the programmer to include a tag in the participants of a union to discriminate them.
+In the following example, the compiler can check that the `switch` covers all possible cases.

 ```typescript
 type Dosage = {